Liam Kazar Tour Dates and Upcoming Concerts

 They will play 40 cities; their most recent concert was held in

-Paris at Alhambra and their next upcoming concert
+Denver at Ogden Theatre and their next upcoming concert